-Running power flow analysis (network modelling only) without a market simulator (dispatch engine) may produce unrealistic outcomes because they are unlikely to reflect underlying market conditions and dispatch, especially as the generation and demand profiles and characteristics change over time.
+Running power flow analysis (network modelling only) without a market simulator (bid and offer generator and dispatch engine) may produce unrealistic outcomes because they are unlikely to reflect underlying market conditions and dispatch, especially as the generation and demand profiles and characteristics change over time.
 Incorporating a market simulator allows likely variations in generator behaviour and dispatch to be accounted for in the assessment.